oeg-upm/vocabUpdates/README.md

 1) add a new line to the Vocabularies.csv file with the format: URI;{list of domains, comma separated}

-2) make pull request to the develop branch
+2) make pull request or commit to the develop branch

 3) wait for some VIP to accept it